John Kitto: Tributes

 In 1844 the University of Giessen conferred upon him the degree of D.D.
-In 1850 he received a pension for life from the Government.
+In 1850 he received a pension for life from the British government.
 He died on 25 November 1854 at Cannstatt in Germany.

 Kitto Road in New Cross (South London), built in the late 19th century by the Worshipful Company of Haberdashers, is believed to have been named after John Kitto.

 In 1989 the Burrington Secondary Modern School in Plymouth was renamed the John Kitto Comprehensive School in his honour, and later, the John Kitto Community College.
 In September 2010 it became the All Saints Church of England Academy, Plymouth.

 Family

 John Kitto's son, John Fenwick Kitto, was an Anglican priest who served as Rector of Whitechapel, Rector of Stepney, and Vicar of St Martin-in-the-Fields.